valor-software/ng2-handsontable/components/handsontable/readme.md

 See 'Events' in [http://docs.handsontable.com/Hooks.html](http://docs.handsontable.com/Hooks.html).

 Parameter of these events is same for all of these events - the arguments from original event.

+### HotTable options

+All Handsontable [http://docs.handsontable.com/Options.html](options) described in documentation should be supported.